flavioneubauer/banking-api-mnpuig/TASK-LOG.md

 1.4 - Main APIs done

 One thing I forgot to log before is that the authentication / authorization part is not included in this task right now.
 With more time I would implement a Spring Security and validate if the bank accounts belong to the owner.

+1.5 Ending the time

+Just to log that I tried to solve the issue with spring and mockito but it doesn't seem to work.

+In the beginnig of this task I thought about using a clean architecture to separate the business logic from the infraestructure, but for a small project I thought it would be too much and should be straight forward to mock repository layer.